-So, take pride in your general knowledge abilities!
+Take pride in your general knowledge abilities!

-If any of those questions ring a bell, don’t wait — see if you’re smart enough to ace this quiz!
+If any of those questions ring a bell, don’t wait!
+See if you’re smart enough to ace this quiz!

 If you ever need to figure out which way is north, all you have to do is watch the sun.
-Its position actually comes from the Earth's rotation, not the sun's movement, but this memory device is still a great way to keep your directions straight.
+Its position actually comes from the Earth's rotation, not the sun's movement, but this memory device is still a great way to keep your cardinal directions straight.

 Dorothy and Toto are the stars of "The Wizard of Oz," which came out in 1939.
-As Dorothy and Toto follow the yellow brick road, they meet the Lion without courage, the Tin Man without a heart, and the Scarecrow without a brain.
+As Dorothy and Toto follow the yellow brick road, they meet the Lion without courage, the Tin Man without a heart and the Scarecrow without a brain.

 Cell theory states that all living things are made of cells, so for something to be alive, it must consist of at least one cell.
 Bacteria are a great example of single-celled organisms considered to be alive.
 This is also part of the reason why viruses aren't alive; they aren't made of cells.

 Steve Jobs was a co-founder of Apple, along with Steve Wozniak.
 Jobs, who lived from 1955 to 2011, created quite a few jobs with his company.
 An adopted child, he spent several years finding his direction before creating the company in 1976.